Date a divorced man

 - Be there as to support him every step of the way, but don't become his therapist.
 That could be toxic to your relationship.
 Be careful, though, not to appear too demanding, especially if he has kids.
 It will just add to his stress.
 If this relationship was partly or the entire cause for the divorce, keep a low profile in public.
 You will both be under some scrutiny by friends and family.
 People will judge you, and it will be very difficult to win over the children, for, in their eyes, you will be the "home-wrecker".
 If this is the case, be prepared for a rough ride.

 - If you came into the picture when the divorce was already in progress, it's an entirely different case.
 If you take your time and show compassion, hopefully, you'll end up with a really good relationship with his kids, and maybe even his ex-wife, because technically, you didn't poach anyone's husband.

 - You can comfort him by doing something relaxing or fun just to steer away from all the stress of divorce proceedings.
 Surprise him with a massage treat for two, or give him a massage yourself with scented oils, soothing music, and candles.
 Simple things like cooking his favorite dish and watching movies while snuggling together can be very comforting for your man.

 - When it comes to serious legal matters; these are his to sort out.
 You can, however, refer lawyer friends that can help him with the case.
 Overall, it is important to give him the both the attention and distraction he needs to boost his confidence and keep his sanity, especially during a very chaotic divorce scenario.

-The best thing you can do is be positive in every thing you say to him, also do not remind he of his current situation.
+The best thing you can do is be positive in everything you say to him, also do not remind him of his current situation.
 It will take time for him to get over the divorce so be understanding.
 He will not feel better overnight, so just continue to encourage him through his tough time.